mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 Flat background diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flat backgrounds in *FlatBkgWorkspace* are used for the diagnostics as-is.

-Input workspaces
-################

-The workspace in *InputWorkspace* should be loaded using the :ref:`DirectILLCollectData <algm-DirectILLCollectData>` algorithm.
-It also provides the data needed for *EPPWorkspace* and *FlatBkgWorkspace*.
+Similarly to elastic peak diagnostics, *EPPWorkspace* and *NonBgkRegionInSigmas* are used to integrate the time-independent background regions of *InputWorkspace*. *NonBkgRegionInSigmas* is a factor applied to the 'Sigma' column in *EPPWorkspace* and this interval around the elastic peak positions is excluded from the integration.
+No opening angle corrections are applied to the background diagnostics.

 Diagnostics reporting
 #####################

 The optional *OutputReportWorkspace* property returns a table workspace summarizing the diagnostics.
-The table has three columns:
+The table has six columns:

 #.
 'WorkspaceIndex'
 #.
+'UserMask': Holds non-zero values for spectra masked by *MaskedDetectors* and *MaskedComponents*.
+#.
 'ElasticIntensity': Holds the value of integrated elastic peaks used for the diagnostics.
 #.
+'IntensityDiagnosed': Holds non-zero values for spectra diagnosed as 'bad' in elastic peak diagnostics.
+#.
 'FlagBkg': Holds the value of the flat backgrounds used for the diagnostics.
 #.
-'Diagnosed': Non-zero values in this column indicate that the spectrum did not pass the diagnostics.
+'FlatBkgDiagnosed': Non-zero values in this column indicate that the spectrum did not pass the background diagnostics.

 The columns can be plotted to get an overview of the diagnostics.

+Additionally, a string listing the masked and diagnosed detectors can be accessed via the *OutputReport* property.

 Usage
 -----